• Skip to Main Navigation

 Fall 2020

 The class enrolling in Fall 2020 came from countries around the world, including countries such as China, Ghana, Kyrgyzstan, Mexico, Pakistan, Sweden, and the United Kingdom, to begin their journey as MSFS students.
-Comprised of teachers, diplomats, business analysts, first responders, researchers, investment bankers, paralegals, 9 Fulbright fellows, 8 Peace Corps volunteers, 4 Rangel fellows, 2 Pickering fellows, a Boren fellow, 12 military affiliated students and a host of Phi Beta Kappa awardees, this cohort embodies diversity bother personally and professionally.
+Comprised of teachers, diplomats, business analysts, first responders, researchers, investment bankers, paralegals, 9 Fulbright fellows, 8 Peace Corps volunteers, 4 Rangel fellows, 2 Pickering fellows, a Boren fellow, 12 military-affiliated students and a host of Phi Beta Kappa awardees, this cohort embodies diversity both personally and professionally.

 The average age of the student body is 26.4.
 International students make up 22% of the class, and 29% of U.S. citizens and permanent residents who reported ethnicity represent a U.S. minority.
 Students claiming dual citizenship with the U.S. and another country were counted as U.S citizens.